dieghernan/dieghernan.github.io/collections/_posts/2023-12-16-bertin_dots.md

 <img src="https://dieghernan.github.io/assets/img/blog/202312_basemap-1.webp" alt="plot of chunk 202312_basemap"/>

-That would be our base map.
-Now we download programmatically the GHSL data and we would check that everything is correct.
-At this point, it is interesting to use the `win` argument when reading the raster with `terra::rast()`, as this would allow us to load only the desired area with the subsequent improvement in terms of performance.
+That is our base map.
+Now we download the GHSL data programmatically and check that everything is correct.
+At this point, it is interesting to use the `win` argument when reading the raster with `terra::rast()`, as this allows us to load only the desired area with the subsequent improvement in terms of performance.

 ```r